Xabenskie/Xabenskie/README.md

 ### About Me

-Hi, I'm Kostya (Konstantin) - a passionate frontend developer with a love for creating innovative web experiences.
+Hi, I'm Kostya - a passionate frontend developer with a love for creating innovative web experiences.

 ---